lIAM231/UnityRP-Files/README.md

 special thanks :  YehonataNN#0001 Aka BrunoMarc Real UnityRP Developer who did almost everything.
 Keiron#1111 For being 100% retarted and for his trash framework and of course his dogshit dev skils and last but not least Me  -  LiamInChains#9999

+Wall of shame :
+Nicotine#0002  Selling those files even tho they are free Lunny#7190 Dumb dogkid i scammed for 600$ and he is selling those files too TOSHKO#0003
+TS Scripts/cn scripts/any turkish scripts selling server please dont deal with turkish pepole they are dumb and hungry for money so they will scam you 24/7